At this time of year, often called “flu season,” your vet might urge you to get your dog the canine flu vaccine. But is it really necessary?

-Some articles called it “the deadly dog flu” … though they didn’t actually report how many dogs had actually died from it.
+Some press reports called it “the deadly dog flu” during one outbreak a few years ago … though they didn’t actually report how many dogs had actually died from it (more about that point later).

-The two companies who make dog flu vaccines are also providing lots of information about the epidemic.
-They describe how easily the flu can be spread and they keep track of the latest state to have an outbreak.
+The two companies who make dog flu vaccines also describe how easily the flu can be spread and they keep track of the latest state to have an outbreak.

 Where Did Canine Flu Come From?

 The initial virus, H3N8, started in horses and transmuted to infect dogs at a greyhound track in Florida in January 2004.
 The virus spread rapidly to 40 states.
-The American Veterinary Medical Association (AVMA) says it’s endemic in parts of Colorado, Florida, New York and Pennsylvania.
 Cats at an Indiana shelter came down with the virus in March 2016, so it can spread from one species to another.

 Then a new virus, H3N2 (originally a bird virus) started in Asia (Korea, China and Thailand).
 In March 2015 the virus caused a dog flu outbreak in Chicago.
 Rumors suggested it arrived with rescue dogs that came from Asia, but that’s never been confirmed.
 H3N2 has now been documented in 30 US states.